| Title: | Visualization of Categorical Response Models |

 The plots should in general be exported to file formats like pdf, ps or png to recieve the optimal display.
 Plotting in R devices may not provide the optimal results.

-For further details see star.nominal
+For further details see star.nominal, star.sequential and star.cumulative.

 Gunther Schauberger